cagdass/short/README.md

+# Short

-# Small PHP application to shorten long URL's, redirect to them with shorter extensions.
+Small PHP application to shorten long URL's, redirect to them with shorter extensions.

 Visit [cgds.me/short](http://cgds.me/short) to see it in action.